How do I improve performance with OAuth 2.0 tokens in AM 6.5.x and 7.x?

 - You have a lot of activity focused on a single OAuth 2.0 client, meaning a grant-set contains a lot of active tokens.

-- AM is configured to store access tokens and refresh tokens in the CTS store (CTS-based tokens).
+- AM is configured to store access tokens and refresh tokens in the CTS store (server-side tokens).
 This is the default configuration.
-See About Token Storage Location for further information.
+See Token storage location for further information.

 - The replication purge delay is too long.